geotools/geotools/docs/user/library/data/shape.rst

 Force Projection
 ''''''''''''''''

-If you run the above code, and then load the result in a GIS application like ArcView it will complain that the projection is unknown.
+If you run the above code, and then load the result in a GIS application like ArcMap it will complain that the projection is unknown.

 You can "force" the projection using the following code::